User Tools

 Leonardo da Vinci the greatest geek visionary

 As a geek myself I am totally fascinated by the long list of things Leonardo Da Vinci worked on as a civil engineer.
-Quoting from the The American Society of Mechanical Engineers article, " He studied and designed war instruments such as tanks, catapults, submarines, machine guns, and other weapons.
+Quoting from the American Society of Mechanical Engineers article, “ He studied and designed war instruments such as tanks, catapults, submarines, machine guns, and other weapons.
 He also focused on mechanics of levers, gears, cranes, hydraulics, ball bearings, bicycles, and flying machines.
-He displayed civil engineering talents as well, with geometry studies and architectural designs of domed churches, fortresses, and canals."
-Keep in mind we are talking about a man who lived in the 1500s.
+He displayed civil engineering talents as well, with geometry studies and architectural designs of domed churches, fortresses, and canals.”

-Quoting his famous letter of application from Leonardo Da Vinci to the Duke of Milan, "In case of a siege, I know how to dry up the water of the moats and how to construct an infinite number of bridges, covered ways, scaling ladders, and other machines for this type of enterprise."
+Leonardo Da Vinci wrote a famous letter to the Duke of Milan in 1483.
+It was basically a job application and cover letter combined.
+Leonardo Da Vinci boasted: “In case of a siege, I know how to dry up the water of the moats and how to construct an infinite number of bridges, covered ways, scaling ladders, and other machines for this type of enterprise.”

 Leonardo da Vinci is perhaps the greatest visionary to have ever lived.
 Leonardo saw the possibilities of flying machines in the 1500s, and designed in theory many examples of flying machines, centuries before the Wright Brothers launched their plane at Kitty Hawk.
 Relatively few of his designs were constructed or even feasible during his lifetime, the scope and depth of his interests were without precedent in recorded history.